jcarpe/data-structures-101/src/memoization/README.md

 ## Notes

 - The function uses memoization to store previously computed Fibonacci numbers, which significantly improves performance for large values of `n`.

-## License

-This project is licensed under the MIT License.
+Retrieving a value in the nth position for the first time is `O(2^n)` (expensive), whereas after the initial compute it is memoized and becomes a simple array access for `O(1)` (fast).